 Moreover, valves are used to control and regulate the flow and pressure of the fluid passing through the pipelines.
-This makes them a very crucial part of the pipeline system and should be able to withstand punishing conditions.
+This makes them a crucial part of the pipeline system and should withstand punishing conditions.
 That is why finding a strong and reliable pressure and flow control valve for your pipelines is a must.

 The most commonly used valves in pipeline systems are start/stop valves and throttle or flow control valves.
-Start/stop valves, as the name implies, allows or blocks the flow of fluid.
+Start/stop valves, as the name implies, allow or block the flow of fluid.
 These are further categorized into the gate, rotary ball, and plug valves.
 But gate valves are mostly used in pipeline operations.
 And if you are looking for a reliable strainer manufacturer, check out XHVAL.

 #5 Leak Detection Systems

 Lastly, this is the most critical thing to consider when constructing a pipeline system to maintain pipeline integrity.
-As mentioned above, leaks have been a major problem in pipeline systems and had caused disastrous results.
-Not only is it a threat to people’s safety but is also harmful to the environment.
+As mentioned above, leaks have been a major problem in pipeline systems and have caused disastrous results.
+Not only is it a threat to people’s safety, but it is also harmful to the environment.

-The most common alternative used by operators was manual inspection and detection through walking, driving or flying over the pipeline.
-So consider a detection system that avoids risk during operations and guarantees safety during the addition or expansion of plants.
+The most common alternative used by operators was manual inspection and detection through walking, driving, or flying over the pipeline.
+So, consider a detection system that avoids risk during operations and guarantees safety during the addition or expansion of plants.
 In the same way that the water industry has been revolutionized by implementing active water leak detection systems that can pinpoint water network leaks, the same can be applied to the gas and oil industry.

 The following are some of the criteria that you can consider when looking for a leak detection device: